The Total Defense Study 2025

 Academic collaboration

-The study also collaborates with external academic and institutional partners, including the Norwegian Defence University College (co-supervisor), the University of Oslo (primary supervisor), and the research network Scandinavian Consortium for Organizational Research at Stanford University (research residency).
+The study also collaborates with external academic and institutional partners, including the Norwegian Defence University College (co-supervisor), the University of Oslo (primary supervisor and co-supervisor), and the research network Scandinavian Consortium for Organizational Research at Stanford University (research residency).

 Logo for The Total Defense Study.